 Tasmanian PFAS Action Plan

-To progress implementation of the Agreement, an interagency Steering Committee chaired by the EPA Director has prepared a PFAS Action Plan for Tasmania.
+To progress implementation of the Agreement, an interagency Steering Committee chaired by the EPA Director prepared a PFAS Action Plan for Tasmania.
 The Plan was developed with input from agencies within Government that are responsible for the management of PFAS, including the Department of Police, Fire and Emergency Management (DPFEM), and Tasmanian Ports Corporation.

 PFAS Action Plan for Tasmania (482Kb)

 The PFAS Action Plan was endorsed by the Tasmanian Government in September 2018.
 It identifies specific actions and areas of responsibility which align with those specified by the Agreement and subordinate documents.